 Additionally, many powdered greens contain herbal supplements, digestive enzymes, probiotics, and other ingredients that are not necessarily backed by science and may not be suitable for all, including those with certain medical conditions, pregnant and breastfeeding women, and those on certain medications.
 Be sure to check with a healthcare professional before taking any supplements.

 Bottom Line: Who can powdered greens benefit?

-In general, whole food is the preferred source of nutrients, and supplements like powdered greens should only be considered when nutritional needs are not being met by food alone.
-For example, if you are traveling and are unable to consume adequate fruits and vegetables, you may benefit from a powdered greens supplement.
-When possible, try and plan ahead and bring fruits, nuts, seeds or nutrient dense packaged snacks, so you don’t have to rely on supplements.
-Also, blending up smoothies can be a great way to pack in more fruits and vegetables into your diet and get the benefits of all the fiber.
+In general, whole food is the preferred source of nutrients, and supplements like powdered greens should only be considered when food alone does not meet nutritional needs.
+For example, if you are traveling and cannot consume adequate fruits and vegetables, you may benefit from a powdered greens supplement.
+When possible, try and plan and bring fruits, nuts, seeds, or nutrient-dense packaged snacks, so you don’t have to rely on supplements.
+Also, blending smoothies can be a great way to pack more fruits and vegetables into your diet and get the benefits of all the fiber.

 GREEN SMOOTHIE RECIPE: